mozilla/experimenter/docs/experimenter/rollouts.md

     end
 ```

-## Pause (Cancel ------/------)
+## Disable (Cancel ------/------)

-A live rollout pause review is canceled in Experimenter before it is approved in Experimenter.
-The rollout remains Live and returns to Idle.
+A live rollout disable review is canceled in Experimenter before it is approved in Experimenter.
+The rollout remains Live and published in Remote Settings, and returns to Idle.

 ```mermaid
     sequenceDiagram